Liberty clinch top chance to win lottery with loss to Fever

 WHITE PLAINS, N.Y.
-(AP) — The New York Liberty clinched the best chance to win the WNBA draft lottery by losing to Indiana 86-81 on Friday night.
+(AP) — Katie Smith saw the silver lining in the Liberty’s loss to Indiana.
+New York clinched the best chance to win the WNBA draft lottery by losing to the Fever 86-81 on Friday night.

 New York, which has a 44% opportunity to secure the top pick in the draft, blew a double-digit lead as Kelsey Mitchell scored 22 points to lead the Fever.
 The Liberty are 16-51 over the past two years and Indiana is 18-49.